nicjlambert/study/CompTIA CySA+ (CS0-003) Complete Course & Practice Exam/Section 1: Identify Security Control Types.md

 1. Preventitive: a control that acts to eliminate or reduce the likelihood that an attack succeeds
 2. Detective: any control that may not prevent or deter access, but will identify and record any attempted or successful intrusion
 3. Corrective: a control that acts to eliminate or reduce the impact of an intrusion event.

+No single security control is invulnerable, so the efficiency of a control is instead measured by how long it delays an attack.

+Some other controls we should mention:

+* Physical: a type of security control that acts against in-person intrusion attempts (e.g. `cameras`)
+* Deterrent: a type of security control that discourages intrusion attempts
+* Compensating: a type of security control that acts as a substitute for a principal control
+* Responsive: system that actively monitors for potential vulnerabilities or attacks, and then takes action to mitigate them before they can cause damage (e.g. `firewall`)

+# Selecting Security Controls